My story is an expression of love, passion and purpose

 When diet is wrong, medicine is of no use; when diet is correct, medicine is of no need

 The more I learned, the more I knew I had to continue learning.
-I found the GAPS (Gut & Psychology/ Physiology Syndrome) digestive healing protocol and learned how to apply it from Dr. Natasha Campbell McBride to become a Certified GAPS Practitioner, focusing on the digestive tract as a pathway to healing.
+I learned about the Specific Carbohydrate Diet and then the Gut & Psychology/Physiology Syndrome, focusing on the digestive tract as a pathway to healing.
 My research and self-directed reading opened up a vast body of sound, established research and emerging science and confirmed much of the traditional wisdom which over the years, had carelessly been dismissed as ‘old-wives-tales’.

 The more I learned, the more I was convinced that by changing my diet and my lifestyle, I could heal my body.
 Slowly, I began to make changes to my diet and before long I was in less pain, had more flexibility, and no further deterioration.